JetTypes/.github/assets/info/CONTRIBUTE.md

  - Check for Vulnerabilities.
  - Follow the rules
  - Test.
-Your request will be checked later, please have paciente if you ever do a pull-request.
+Your request will be checked later, please have patience if you ever do a pull-request.
 It may take up to 72 hours for your Commit to be checked.